rdehnhardt/html/README.md

-#Laravel HTML with Twitter Boostrap Forms
+#Laravel Forms with Twitter Boostrap

 The Twitter-Bootstrap is a simple front-end framework that is used in many web applications.